marissamanley/2016_Voter_Information/README.md

 he implemented is the one that creates all of the voters and adds the total counts to the districts and states.

-Mark Itkin's main tasks revolved around implementing classes that facilitated the AVL tree structure as well as comparing the performance of both structures used in the project.
+Mark Itkin's primary tasks involved implementing classes that facilitated the AVL tree structure as well as comparing the performance of both structures used in the project.
 He created much of the functions in the States and Districts classes, including the get/set functions and the percentage calculating functions.
-Mark also created the Tree and TreeNode classes, making sure that they worked with the states and their respective districts.
 The other classes he implemented were the TimeMeasure class and the StoringData class, which are used in tandem to get performance times of the two structures.